Hitendra18/ChitChatter/README.md

 ## Features

-- **Realtime Messaging**: Send and receive text messages in real-time, creating a dynamic conversation experience.
+- **Realtime Messaging**: Send and receive text messages in real-time, creating a dynamic conversation experience.v
 - **Video Calling**: Initiate video calls with other users for face-to-face communication.
 - **User Authentication**: Create individual accounts, allowing users to personalize their experience and maintain privacy.
 - **Dark Mode Support**: Enjoy a visually pleasing experience with the option to switch between light and dark themes.